Courtney Love

 Biography of Courtney Love

-Courtney Love is an American rock singer, poet, and musician, founder of the female punk band Hole, and its guitarist and vocalist.
+Courtney Love is an American rock singer, poet, and musician who founded the punk band Hole, serving as its guitarist and vocalist.
 She is the widow of Kurt Cobain, the leader of the band Nirvana.
-Her platinum album "Live Through This" was released a week after her husband's death.
+Her platinum album "Live Through This" hit shelves just a week after her husband's death.
 She is also known as an actress.
-She won awards for "Best Supporting Actress" and "Most Promising Actress" for her role as Althea Flint in Milos Forman's notable biographical film "The People vs. Larry Flynt."
+She earned "Best Supporting Actress" and "Most Promising Actress" awards for her role as Althea Flint in Milos Forman's acclaimed biographical film "The People vs. Larry Flynt."

 In the photo: Courtney Love